Émeline Dartron

-Émeline Dartron (born 12 April 2000) is a French professional tennis player.
+Émeline Dartron (born 12 April 2000) is a French inactive tennis player.

 She has a career-high singles ranking by the WTA of world No. 322, achieved on 31 March 2025.
 She also has a career-high WTA doubles ranking of No. 275, reached on 6 January 2025.

+Dartron represented Guadeloupe at the 2026 Central American and Caribbean Games, winning the doubles gold and nations cup bronze medals.

 Career

-Dartron won her first major ITF title at the W75 event in Saint-Gaudens in the doubles draw, partnering Tiantsoa Sarah Rakotomanga Rajaonah.
+Dartron won her first W75 title at the ITF event in Saint-Gaudens in the doubles draw, partnering Tiantsoa Rakotomanga Rajaonah.